avaje/avaje-prisms/README.md

 - Generates a `getAllInstances` method to retrieve a list of prisms from an element
 - Generates an `isPresent` method to easily check if an element has the target annotation.
 - Generates `Optional` factory methods
+- Generates a `getAllInstances` method to retrieve a list of prisms from an element
+- Generates a `getAllOnMetaAnnotations` method to retrieve a list of prisms from an element's annotations
 - Exposes the fully qualified type of the target annotation as a string.
 - `getInstance` returns null instead of throwing exceptions when the provided mirror doesn't match the prism target
 - null annotation array values are returned as empty lists